Including suggestions for use in hilly Sheffield

 A different gear – example e-bike service menu: https://www.adifferentgear.com/servicing-and-repairs

 On a mid to higher price bike look for a minimum 2 year guarantee on the battery and electric motor, and you might wish to take into account the price of a second or replacement battery if you are considering keeping the bike a really long time.

 Buying e-bikes second-hand can be risky because of battery/electrical issues and potentially higher general wear and tear.
-Unless you are very confident around e-bikes, go for one of the many good new e-bikes out there suitable for different pockets and/or use a finance option.

 26. External links: